 What if I Don’t Want an Insurance Agent?

 Cutting out the middleman of an insurance agent can also come with benefits.
 If you play your cards right, you can pay lower premiums, as insurance companies won’t also need to pay a fee to your insurance agent.

 Additionally, buying insurance directly online or over the phone is much quicker than going through an agent.
-If you’re pressed for time, buying direct may be the better choice.
+Buying direct may be the better choice if you’re pressed for time.

 However, there are some downsides to buying your insurance directly from your provider.
 You’ll likely need to become more familiar with the dense language of your insurance plan, and it may be difficult and time-consuming to research your options for a custom plan.

-Not only that but needing to file an insurance claim can be a complex challenge for someone who isn’t trained in the field as an insurance agent.
-If you’re looking for an expert advocate for your auto insurance needs, it may be better to look for an auto insurance agent than to try and navigate the process on your own.
+Also, needing to file an insurance claim can be a complex challenge for someone who isn’t trained in the field as an insurance agent.
+If you’re looking for an expert advocate for your auto insurance needs, it may be better to look for an auto insurance agent than to navigate the process independently.